Club: Elche CF | Opening: 1976 | Capacity: 36,017 seats

-The stadium, then still simply called Nuevo Estadio, officially opened on the 8th of September 1976 with a friendly between Elche and the Mexican national team (3-3).
+The stadium, then still simply called Nuevo Estadio, officially opened on the 8 September 1976 with a friendly between Elche and the Mexican national team (3-3).

 Estadio Martínez Valero was selected as one of the playing venues of the 1982 World Cup.
 It hosted three first round group matches.

 In 2003, the stadium hosted the final of the Copa del Rey.
 It has furthermore been host to various matches of the Spanish national team.

 Estadio Martinez Valero is located on the eastern edge of the small city of Elche (Elx) at just over 3 kilometres from its historic centre.